bsarikaya/sensing/sensps.md

 ## Architectural and Procedural Issues for Future IP-based IoT-Authentication {#IPwork}

-Here we will discuss possible solutions on IP level and identify benefits and potential gaps towards the requirements of next generation IoT systems.
+Here we will discuss possible solutions on IP level IoT authentication and identify benefits and potential gaps towards the requirements of next generation IoT systems.
-On IP or network layer for IPv6 IPsec protocol suite is mandatory and provides end-to-end security for authentication procedures, ensuring confidentiality and integrity of the transmitted data.

 Authentication for IoT may rely on a protocol as 6LowPAN (Low-power Wireless Personal Area Network) which is deﬁned for optimizing the efficient routing of IPv6 packets for resource constrained machine-